 The anonymous author denies this principle.
 Let us see with what success.

 He takes the time of the Judges as that of the deepest corruption of Israel, which, under a certain aspect, is so far true that I accept it without raising more difficulties.
 What then was at that time the primitive state in question?
-It was that *God Himself was their king;* just as God Himself points it out to Samuel; @1 Samuel 8: 7, 8; chapter 12: 12.
+It was that *God Himself was their king*; just as God Himself points it out to Samuel; @1 Samuel 8: 7, 8; chapter 12: 12.
 The priest was the point of contact, the bond between the people and God; and God raised up judges when there was need of them.

 Has that state of things been re-established?
 Never.
 And what is more, it never will be.
 It would be difficult to find an